eoladil/fam/README.md

 FAM is an automation tool that generates and manages shell aliases for Flatpak applications.
 When active, it listens for new Flatpak installs or removals, updating the alias shell script accordingly.

+For example, running `librewolf` on the terminal becomes the equivalent of running `flatpak run io.gitlab.librewolf-community`.
+If the command already exists, a `-flatpak` tag is added to the alias.

 ## Features

 * Bash, Zsh, and Fish support.